 The official policy is up to 6 guests but the building is a public space and guests will not be turned away.
-If you would like to invite a larger crowd and perhaps offer seating, you can reserve a balcony with optional chair rentals (see City Hall’s packages here).
+If you would like to invite a larger crowd and offer seating, you can reserve a balcony with chair rentals (see City Hall’s booking packages here).

 The easiest way to get there is by car service (i.e. taxi, Lyft).
 You can also take public transit, with the nearest BART station being Civic Center.
 If you’re driving, parking is across the street at Civic Center Garage, and the next closest parking is University of CA Hastings Garage.

 What are some good nearby reception spots?

 These are some favorite restaurants within walking distance of SF City Hall.